 Research output per year

-I am also involved in various citizenship roles within the School.
-Current contributions include: Faculty Board of Study, PSH Athena Swan Committee, Psychology Academic Affairs Committee, Psychology Student-Staff Liaison Committee, STEPTech Peer Support Network.
+I am involved in various citizenship roles within the School.
+Current contributions include: Faculty Board of Study, PSH Athena Swan Committee, Psychology Academic Affairs Committee, and the Psychology Student-Staff Liaison Committee.

 My main research expertise is in the areas of social cognition and language processing.
 I am interested in automatic stereotyping and prejudice with a focus on identifying strategies to overcome the activation and application of such biases.
 Most of my past research has focused on occupational gender biases (e.g. spontaneous inference making that a builder is male and a nurse is female), though I have also examined biases in relation to race, disability, age and deafness.
 More recently, I am also interested in research with a pedagogical focus e.g. in relation to teaching, learning, assessment, academic outcomes and the student experience and am currently planning research projects in this area.